 Lech am Arlberg Summer Hiking Tips

-- Purchase a Lech Card at the tourist office in order to save money on cableways and regional buses during your stay.
+- Purchase a Lech Card (at the tourist office or in your hotel) in order to save money on cableways and regional buses during your stay.

 - Visit Lech am Arlberg in July, August, or September.
 The summer season is very short.
-Most hotels and all summer transit and cableways will close by mid/end of September.
+Most hotels and all summer transit and cableways will close by end of September/beginning of October.